LattePandaTeam/Docs/content/alpha_edition/Powering_AlphaDelta.md

-# Powering On - LattePanda Alpha
+# Powering On - LattePanda Alpha and Delta

 This document describes the different ways you can power your LattePanda.
 It will cover the input specification, what you will need, and installation steps.